 Chicago Traumatic Brain Injury Attorney

 While many stroller accidents are accidents or a result of caregiver negligence, other accidents are caused by defective or ill-designed products.
 If you think your child’s stroller accident is a result of a defective product, talk to a Chicago traumatic brain injury lawyer to evaluate your case.
-Call Willens Law Offices at (312) 957-4166.
+Call Willens Injury Law Offices at (312) 957-4166.